mikempx/grafana-as-code/readme.md

 We also have an important one called `apply_folder_permissions`.
 This one is more involved so let's open it up and see what it does.

-First, it creates 3 folder objects - one per team.
+(1) First, it creates 3 folder objects - one per team.
-It then imports 3 dashboards and places those dashboards into the folders.
+(2) It then imports 3 dashboards and places those dashboards into the folders.
 So you can see, for example, in the 2nd line, we create a resource called ITcollection.
 Then, on line 33 we import the itdash.json dashboard and on line 36 we reference that folder.
-The second half of the file then adjusts the permissions of the folders, referencing the team objects we created in our teams terraform file.
+(3) The second half of the file then adjusts the permissions of the folders, referencing the team objects we created in our teams terraform file.
 One important thing to note is that we also add a permission of Admin.
 By default, all dashboards in a folder can be also Edited by Editors and Viewed by Viewers.
 By adding just Admin, we are taking a "Least Privilege" approach to who can access the data.

 show the contents of `apply_folder_permissions.tf` during your talk track above.

-I'm not going to go through all of these because
+Here are essentially what the other files do:

-the 3 alerts_* files have our alert definitions notif has an automated contact point, a mute policy, and a notification policy tree datasource_perms, similar to our folders, has access locked down so that one certain teams can access the underlying data. we also want to hide the administrative folder Grafana Cloud provides us, and so there's a file to make it an Admin-only folder;
+* The 3 *alerts_* files have our alert definitions;
+* *notif* has an automated contact point, a mute policy, and a notification policy tree;
+* *datasource_perms*, similar to our folders, has access locked down so that one certain teams can access the underlying data.
+* We also want to hide the administrative folder Grafana Cloud provides us, and so there's a file to make it an Admin-only folder;
-We also have 3 json dashboard files - one dashboard per team; and finally there's userrbac which contains a granular, role-based access controls for your users.
-We will show an example of that at the end if we have time.
+* We also have 3 json dashboard files - one dashboard per team; and finally
+* There's *userrbac.tf* which contains a granular, role-based access controls for your users.

 ### Step 2 - Run Through your unpopulated Cloud Environment

 So before we apply our code, let's do a quick run-through of the cloud environment.

-Tip: "Bookmark" the following: Users, Teams, Data Sources, Alert Rules, Dashboards, Authentication.
+*Tip:* "Bookmark" the following: Users, Teams, Data Sources, Alert Rules, Dashboards, Authentication.

 At minimum:

-Go to Dashboards and so that there are none except for the GrafanaCloud folder with lots of stuff in it.
+(1) Go to Dashboards and so that there are none except for the GrafanaCloud folder with lots of stuff in it.
 NOTE: you may want to move or delete the default "OnCall Insights" dashboard as, IMHO, it should really be in the GrafanaCloud folder (or not present altogether if IRM is not in use).
-Go to Administration->Users and access->Teams along with Users and show that they are blank.
+(2) Go to Administration->Users and access->Teams along with Users and show that they are blank.
-Go to Administration->Connections->Data source and show that there are none who start with double dash "--" preceding their name.
+(3) Go to Administration->Connections->Data source and show that there are none who start with double dash "--" preceding their name.

-I can also show the lack of contact points, notification policies and mute timings but I think by now you probably believe me that they aren't going to be there.
+There are also no contact points, notification policies or mute timings in this brand new environment but I think by now you probably believe me that they aren't going to be there.

 So without further adieu, let's run it!

 ### Step 3 - Run Terraform and describe what is available to Finance users

-terraform apply and to confirm yes
+`terraform apply` and to confirm, type `yes`

 First, we will log in as a Finance person for the FIRST TIME EVER.

-frank.ford@example.com/Grafana123!
-Note: all user passwords are Grafana123!
+`frank.ford@example.com` Note: all user passwords are `Grafana123!` for ease of recall.

-You see that Ford lands on his custom dashboard with all of the Finance details his team is responsible for.
+* You see that Frank lands on his custom dashboard with all of the Finance details his team is responsible for.

-Within the custom dashboard, let's focus on the graph, `Web Site Latency by Data Center (ms)`.
+* Within this custom dashboard, let's focus on the graph, `Web Site Latency by Data Center (ms)`.
+In the graph, we see latency for the location "NorthVirginia" only.
+We are leveraging `label based access controls` or **LBAC** to limit the data the Finance team is allowed to see for this data source.

-Clicking on dashboards, he sees that he has only ONE folder: FINANCE'S automated folder Clicking on the Grafana Logo to open the menu, we can see that Finance also has access to alerts.
+* Clicking on dashboards, he sees that he has only ONE folder: FINANCE'S automated folder
+* Clicking on the Grafana Logo to open the menu, we can see that Finance also has access to alerts.
 Clicking on Alert Rules, you see that they have one folder with one alert defined.

 Let's log out and see what it looks like for the Marketing team - again, for the FIRST TIME EVER.

 ### Step 4 - Login as mary.martin@example.com and describe what is available to Marketing users

-Logout and login as mary.martin@example.com/Grafana123!
+Logout and login as `mary.martin@example.com` (Grafana123!)

 Logging in, you first notice that Marketing lands on their web site tracking dashboard powered by sending NGINX logs to Grafana Cloud.